IBMStreams/streamsx.kafka/_docs/203-user_usecases_consumergroup.md

 Partition re-assignment makes the consumer replay Kafka messages beginning with last committed offsets.

-### Pros and Cons
+# Pros and Contras

 * **Pro:** High volume by having multiple operators reading messages in parallel from partitions
 * **Pro:** Takeover of partitions from failed or stopped consumers by other members of the consumer group.
 * **Pro:** No manual assignment of partitions, any number of operators will always correctly read all messages.
 * **Con:** Keyed messages may be handled by any operator after failure and reassignment.
 As a workaround, the messages can be repartitioned by the message key in the Streams application with abutting parallel region.

-### Guaranteed processing
+# Guaranteed processing

 * Consistent region: Supported (periodic only)
 * Checkpointing via `config checkpoint`: Not supported

 When the operator is used in a consistent region, at least once processing through the Streams application is guaranteed.

-Without a consistent region, tuples can get lost within the Streams application.
-When the consumer's PE restarts due to failure or PE relocation, the messages are consumed at least once, but  when an intermediate PE restarts, tuples can get lost.
+Without a consistent region, tuples can get lost within the Streams application when a PE restarts.

-### Operator configuration
+# Operator configuration

-**Parameters / consumer properties**
+## Parameters / consumer properties

 * No assignment of partitions is configured through the **partition** operator parameter.
 * A group identifier must be specified either by the consumer property `group.id`, or by using the **groupId** parameter, which would have precedence over a bare property.